Online ADHD Therapy Across California

 This is what untreated or undertreated ADHD does.
 It's not dramatic.
 It's erosive.
 It chips away at your confidence, your relationships, and your trust in yourself — slowly enough that you assume the problem is you.

 It's not you.
 It's a brain that processes motivation, time, and emotion differently than the systems you've been trying to force yourself into.
 And the fix isn't trying harder within the same broken system.
-It's understanding how your specific brain works and building around that — not around how someone told you it should work
+It's understanding how your specific brain works and building around that — not around how someone told you it should work.
+At Brilla “should” is a 4 letter word.
+We help you move away from shame towards sustainable motivation to get done what you want and need to.

 How ADHD Therapy Actually Works